muhammedseydali/django-crud/README.md

 # django-crud
-A Django application that performs Create,Read,Update,Delete operations in a table
+A Django application that allows user insert data's and store them in database,whwnever user want's to Read the data's it will show then table ,and also allowa Update,Delete operations in the table